 Ancient History – Field of study catalogue MU

-“Know the paths, the crossroads, the ups and downs of four thousand years of human history, and enrich the knowledge of them.”
+“Know the paths, the crossroads, the rises and falls of four thousand years of human history.”

 After successfully completing his/her studies the graduate is able to: